Alcohol Addiction, Treatment and Rehab

 There are different types of treatment available to handle alcohol addiction.
 However, as an alcohol addict, you must be willing to get sober for your treatment to be effective.
 It’s essential you become involved in a recovery programme that can offer long-term sobriety.
 Depending on the specific effects of alcoholism with which you’re dealing, inpatient treatment might be necessary to address withdrawal symptoms or therapy for symptoms of depression.
 Treatment and therapy options include:

 Rehab: This is a typical first treatment option and can be taken in an outpatient or inpatient form.
-Inpatient rehab can last from 30 days to a year and is very effective for helping you cope with emotional challenges and withdrawal symptoms.
+Inpatient rehab can last from 30 days of treatment to a year and is very effective for helping you cope with emotional challenges and withdrawal symptoms.

 Alcoholics Anonymous and Other Support Groups: 12-step programmes such as Alcoholics Anonymous (AA) and other groups such as SMART Recovery or Sober Recovery (which do not follow the 12-step model) offer a support system that can be useful as you work towards recovery.
 These sober communities offer a healthy space to share relatable experiences and can help you deal with the day-to-day challenges of sobriety.